minprog/adventure/steps/6 forced/index.md

 - the long room description will be printed (even if already visited);
 - the player will be immediately moved back to the connected room;
 - the description for the connected room will be printed (may be short or long, as usual).
+- Make sure that forced movement does not interact with the `BACK` command.
+E.g., when you go from room 1 to room 2, but are then forced into room 3, the `BACK` command should take you to room 1 again!

 ## Hint